aws-samples/amazon-sagemaker-image-based-transformers-examples/README.md

 ![A dog running in a field of flowers.](images/dog_in_field.png)
 ### Image Inpainting
 First, manually create a mask to focus the algorithm on a part of an image.
-The blacked out part of the image is frozen, and will not be changed by the algoritm.
+The blacked out part of the image is frozen, and will not be changed by the algorithm.
 Here, we want to keep the background, but swap out the dog.

 ![A dog running in a field of flowers.](images/dog_in_field.png)  ![A masked dog.](images/dog_mask.png)